jhoormann/OzDES_getPhoto/README.md

 scripts will use in order to make the photometric light curves.

 # Run Requirements
-This code connects to the DES database using easyaccess (https://github.com/mgckind/easyaccess) which will need to be installed prior to use.
+OzDES_photoDownload.py connects to the DES database using easyaccess (https://github.com/mgckind/easyaccess) which will need to be installed prior to use.